 (G) if the closed facility is allowed to reopen within 90 days, the relocated residents will have the first right to return to the facility.
 Relocated residents may choose to return, may stay in the receiving facility (if the facility is not exceeding its licensed capacity), or choose any other accommodations; and

-(H) any return to the facility must be treated as a new admission, including, but not limited to, exchange of medical information, medications, and completion of required forms.
+(H) any return to the facility must be treated as a new admission, including, exchange of medical information, medications, and completion of required forms.

-(e) A licensee whose facility is closed under this section is entitled to request an administrative hearing in accordance with §§79.1601-79.1614 of this title (relating to Formal Hearings), but a hearing request does not suspend the effectiveness of the order.
+(e) A licensee whose facility is closed under this section is entitled to request an administrative hearing in accordance with 1 TAC §357.484 (relating to Request for a Hearing) ), but a hearing request does not suspend the effectiveness of the order.

 §551.235.
 Referral to the Attorney General.

-(a) The Texas Department of Human Services (DHS) may petition a district court for a temporary restraining order to restrain a person from continuing a violation of the standards prescribed by this chapter if DHS finds that the violation creates an immediate threat to the health and safety of the facility's residents.
+(a) HHSC may petition a district court for a temporary restraining order to restrain a person from continuing a violation of the standards prescribed by this chapter if HHSC finds that the violation threatens the health and safety of a resident .

-(b) A district court, on petition by DHS, may by injunction:
+(b) A district court, on petition by HHSC , may by injunction:

 (1) prohibit a person from continuing a violation of the standards or licensing requirements prescribed by this chapter;